MindscapeHQ/raygun4android/README.md

 ## Changelog

+- v1.0.5: Guard against a spurious NullPointerException caused by the posting service
-v1.0.4: JSON payload now encoded in UTF-8, fixes issues with post-ASCII chars (e.g Cyrillic) were displayed as '?' in Raygun dashboard
+- v1.0.4: JSON payload now encoded in UTF-8, fixes issues with post-ASCII chars (e.g Cyrillic) were displayed as '?' in Raygun dashboard

-v1.0.3: Improved version tracking support
+- v1.0.3: Improved version tracking support

-v1.0.2: Added SetUser method for unique user tracking.
+- v1.0.2: Added SetUser method for unique user tracking.

-v1.0.1: Added caching of messages to disk when network unavailable & post them when it becomes available again; several bugfixes relating to the posting service.
+- v1.0.1: Added caching of messages to disk when network unavailable & post them when it becomes available again; several bugfixes relating to the posting service.
 This version is recommended; do not use 1.0.0.

-v1.0.0: Completed initial version with background service for performing posting, API key read from AndroidManifest and more.
+- v1.0.0: Completed initial version with background service for performing posting, API key read from AndroidManifest and more.

-v0.0.1: Initial release with basic functionality.
+- v0.0.1: Initial release with basic functionality.